 Once You Know Too Much, You Can Never Know Enough

 As an insatiable reader, I have an equally ravenous appetite for knowledge.
 This thirst has been worsened by social media, and I find myself at times plunging into rabbit holes that were best left unexplored.
-As a person that generally has no political affiliation beyond, "live and let live," I am often dangerously opinionated on topics to the contrary of both the Red and Blue American Political parties.
+As a person that generally has no political affiliation beyond, "live and let live," I am often dangerously opinionated on topics to the contrary of both the Red and Blue American political parties.
 We have been conditioned for binary thinking, and for those of us that do not adhere to this ploy, we are often hated by all.

 While information can lead to freedom, it can equally lead to mania.
 There are infinite corridors these days for us to get lost in, chasing AI generated ghosts and corroborated tactical misinformation until we forget what we were even mad about to begin with.
 Who should I trust?

 If, you must trust anyone, do it with due diligence and skepticism.
-While there are things that will always remain true (I must breathe air, or perish), those truths can quickly erode if we are not vigilante in asking questions to those in authority, and holding them accountable to the newest "truth".
+While there are things that will always remain true (I must breathe air, or perish), those universal truths can quickly erode if we are not vigilante in asking questions to those in authority, and holding them accountable to the newest "truth".

 Comments